LoFP LoFP / t1068

 strace is a dual-use tool that can be used for benign or malicious activity. some normal use of this command may originate from developers or sres engaged in debugging or system call tracing.

-this analytic is meant to assist with identifying drivers loaded in the environment and not to be setup for notables off the bat.
+this analytic is meant to assist with identifying and hunting drivers loaded in the environment.

 this rule could generate false positives if the process arguments leveraged by the exploit are shared by custom scripts using the sudo or sudoedit binaries. only sudo versions 1.8.2 through 1.8.31p2 and 1.9.0 through 1.9.5p1 are affected; if those versions are not present on the endpoint, this could be a false positive.